 Font Squirrel does exactly what it says on the tin; all the fonts listed are 100% free for commercial use.
 Best of all they are hand-picked, so unlike other sites offering free fonts (e.g. Dafont) you have peace of mind that there has been a selection process.
 Plus, not everyone can submit material to Font Squirrel.
 The only thing to watch out for are the types of licenses: some fonts may only be allowed for desktop use and not web, so do pay attention before downloading.

-If, like me (and Distilled as a whole), you’re partial to a Google Doc, you might already be familiar with the awesomeness that is Google Fonts.
-The ability to just be able to pick and choose form hundreds of open-source fonts, without even needing to download anything!
+If like me (and Distilled as a whole), you’re partial to a Google Doc, you might already be familiar with the awesomeness that is Google Fonts.
+The ability to just be able to pick and choose from hundreds of open-source fonts, without even needing to download anything!
 That’s the thing though, Google Fonts are all about the web and positioning themselves as the best resource for ‘webfonts’, they don’t even advertise the fact that you can download every single one of them to use elsewhere offline, even… (drumroll please) in Microsoft Word.
 It’s really simple to do.
-Once you’ve chosen your font and added to your collection, click ‘use’ and on the right hand side there will be a small download icon.
+Once you’ve chosen your font and added to your collection, click ‘use’ and on the right-hand side, there will be a small download icon.
 I’d typically recommend getting the .zip file and installing the font manually.

 If you’re feeling adventurous and want to use not one, but two awesome Google Fonts to mix things up, what you need is a good font pairing.
 Luckily for you, the guys at Font Pair have it covered.
 Choose between no less than six different style combinations that will be sure to give any copy that exciting edge.

 Although in recent years our screens have become saturated with crisp full-screen images, the trend isn’t quite over yet; users are apparently still hungry for more!
-The following is a bunch of my favourite photo sites that will a) meet your audience’s demands, b) not cost you a single penny, and most importantly c) not get your head in a twist over attribution and licensing issues, because they’re all released under Creative Commons Zero (CC0).
+Here are a couple of my favourite photo sites that will a) meet your audience’s demands, b) not cost you a single penny, and most importantly c) not get your head in a twist over attribution and licensing issues, because they’re all released under Creative Commons Zero (CC0).
 In other words, not only are the images completely free to use, no attribution is required either.

 Screenshots & Mockups

 A lot of icon sets out there are definitely tailored to a more design-savvy audience, those who have Illustrator or Photoshop at their disposal.
 But what happened to the plain and simple PNG image that you can just whack next to some text in a banner?
-Look no further than iconmonstr.
-Sure, it’s not got the same volume as a site like The Noun Project, but as with the photography sites I recommended earlier, the advantage is that they require zero moolah, zero attribution.
+Look no further than the following two sites.
+Sure, they don’t have the same volume as a site like The Noun Project, but as with the photography sites I recommended earlier, the advantage is that they require zero moolah, zero attribution.

 That’s all for now, folks.
 Thanks for sticking around.
 If you have any questions or thoughts, just drop me a line in the comment section below.